Step Up Your Home Security

 Take Out the Trash

 On trash pickup day, prowlers often keep their eyes peeled for homes that the garbage truck skips—a telltale sign that the owners weren't around to put out the trash.
-To give would-be intruders the impression that you’re home, politely ask a neighbor to put out your trash every so often while you’re away.
+To give would-be intruders the impression that you’re home, politely ask a neighbor to put out your trash cans (and bring them back in) while you’re away.

 Don't Leave Tools Out